 Price indices for oilcrops and derived products

 The indices are derived from a trade-weighted average of a selection of representative internationally traded products.
-To access the series of indices along with commentary on latest price developments click here.
+Please note that in November 2013 some modifications have been introduced to the way the indices are calculated ; for details and to access the series of indices along with commentary on latest price developments click here.

 The Monthly Price and Policy Update (MPPU) is a new information product provided by the oilseeds desk of the Trade and Markets Division.
 As a complement to our bi-annual market reports, this brief note follows two purposes: first, to review the development of international prices for oilseeds, oils and meals as reflected by FAO’s specific price indices and second, to spot recent policy and market events - selected from a variety of sources - that are deemed important for the global oilseed economy.
 The brief shall be issued in the second week of each month, for a total of 10 issues per year.
 The note, which will be available in English only, will be posted on this web page as well as sent to subscribers of the Oilcrops Market Network.